What to see on Isla Saona

 Retrace your steps to return to Westminster Bridge.

-From Westminster, take the Jubilee line to Green Park and change to the Piccadilly Line, or simply walk for about 15-20 minutes along Whitehall and Haymarket.
+From Westminster, take the Jubilee underground line to Green Park and change to the Piccadilly Line, or simply walk for about 15-20 minutes along Whitehall and Haymarket.

 ,regionOfInterest=(1750,1166.5))